Introducing Linear Implication Types to $\lambda_{GT}$ for Computing With Incomplete Graphs: The Language

 \TyVar{}, \TyArrow{}, and \TyApp{}, are analogous to those of conventional functional type systems except that the free links of variables must be properly handled.
 In contrast, \TyAlpha{}, \TyCong{}, and \TyProd{} are specific to the hypergraph incorporation of \(\lambda_{GT}\). \TyCong{} incorporates structural congruence into the reduction relation. \TyAlpha{} \(\alpha\)-converts the free link names of both the graph and its type. \TyProd{} incorporates production rules to the type system.
 Each $\tau_i$ denotes a type atom occurring in the right-hand side of a production rule, and each \(T_i\) denotes an expression of type $\tau_i$.
 By simultaneously replacing each $\tau_i$ by the corresponding $T_i$, the right-hand side of the production rule is transformed into an expression of type $\alpha(\Xs)$. \TyCase{} defines the typing rule for the case expression.

-The type system proposed in prior research~\cite{sano2023} was not fully static; instead, it relied on dynamic checking for case expressions. \begin{mydef}[Dynamic Type Checking in Case Expressions] The reduction relation of case expressions with dynamic checking is defined in \figref{fig:refined-rd-case}. \end{mydef} In dynamic type checking for case expressions, after pattern matching has been performed, the runtime system checks whether there exists a graph substitution \( \thetas \) that satisfies \( G \equiv T\thetas \), and checks that all type annotations for the graph variables within $T$ are satisfied.
+The type system proposed in prior research~\cite{sano2023} was not fully static; instead, it relied on dynamic checking for case expressions. \begin{mydef}[Reduction with Dynamic Type Checking in Case Expressions] The reduction relation $\reducesp{P}$ denotes a reduction relation parameterised by the production rules $P$.
+The reduction rules for case expressions with dynamic checking are defined in \figref{fig:refined-rd-case}.
+The remaining reduction rule, \RdBeta{}, is defined as in \figref{table:lgt-reduction}, except that it uses $\reducesp{P}$. \end{mydef} In dynamic type checking for case expressions, after pattern matching has been performed, the runtime system checks whether there exists a graph substitution \( \thetas \) that satisfies \( G \equiv T\thetas \), and checks that all type annotations for the graph variables within $T$ are satisfied.
 Here, $P$ denotes the set of production rules used to type the case expression.
-If the matching with the type constraints succeeds, evaluation proceeds along \RdCaseMatch{}; otherwise, evaluation follows \RdCaseOther{}.
+If the matching with the type constraints succeeds, evaluation proceeds along \RdCaseMatchD{}; otherwise, evaluation follows \RdCaseOtherD{}.

 The fundamental reason why static type checking is difficult in pattern matching stems from the structural complexity of the underlying computational model.
 Unlike conventional functional programming languages that operate on tree-like data structures, the language under consideration employs graph-based structures.
 Graphs inherently exhibit a higher degree of complexity compared to trees, introducing significant challenges in enforcing static type constraints.
 Furthermore, as demonstrated earlier, the expressiveness of the pattern matching mechanism in this language surpasses that of conventional algebraic data type (ADT) pattern matching.
 For instance, it permits direct matching on the tail of a list and the leaves of a leaf-linked tree, which extends beyond the capabilities typically supported in ADT-based pattern matching.
 This enhanced expressiveness introduces additional difficulties in establishing a fully-static type system.